ltcRandomwalk/NESA/README.md

 Before training the neural network, the training data `aliasLabels.txt` and `processedAlias.txt` should be put to `~/NESA/src/neuro/neuroanalysis/SimilarityCalculator` with the same file name.
 There are two example files in the directory.
 If you want to train the neural network with data of more than one benchmark, you should first generate `aliasLabels.txt` and `processedAlias.txt` for each benchmark.
-Then, you should combined them in a single file and put it in the `SimilarityCalculator` directory.
+Then, you should combine them in a single file and put it in the `SimilarityCalculator` directory.
-For example, if `aliasLabels.txt` for benchmark A and B are like:
+For example, if `aliasLabels.txt` for benchmarks A and B are like:
 ```
 a+
 b-